julianperrott/Blog/blog/content/post/UnitTesting.md

 +++
 date = "2020-06-04"
-title = "What is Unit Testing?" description = "How does it help creating quality software ?" slug = "UnitTesting" draft = true
+title = "What is Unit Testing?" description = "How does it help to create quality software, and the trade off between the cost of writing a test and the value it gives." slug = "UnitTesting" draft = true